HaniLeb/main/README.md

 - The Mail Catcher is accessible on `localhost:1080`.

 _You can test the mailcatcher with `php bin/console mailer:test someone@example.com`_

+## Security Disclaimer

+This project is for educational purposes only, and any security measures implemented are intended to demonstrate basic security concepts only.
+The security measures implemented may not be sufficient for use in a production environment, and the user assumes all risk and responsibility for implementing any security measures in a production environment.

+Furthermore, any data entered into this project may not be secure, and the user assumes all risk and responsibility for the security of their data.
+We recommend that users do not enter any sensitive or confidential information into this project.

 ## Contributors